Sylius/Sylius/docs/customization/model.rst

         }
     }

-2. Next define your entity's mapping:
+2. Next define your entity's mapping.

 The file should be placed in ``AppBundle/Resources/config/doctrine/Country.orm.yml``